safe-global/safe-eth-py/README.rst

 ~~~~~~~~~~~~
 Interaction with the Safe Transaction Service API to manage Safes, transactions, delegates, and messages.

-An API key can be used for authenticated requests, but it is optional.
-You can either set it as an environment
+To use the default Transaction Service, you need an API key.
+You can set this API key either as an environment variable
-variable or pass it directly to the constructor via the api_key parameter.
-A custom service URL can also be provided
+or pass it directly to the constructor using the `api_key` parameter.
+To obtain your API key, create an account on the
-using the base_url parameter.
+Safe Developer Portal at https://developer.safe.global.
+Additionally, you can choose to use a custom service by setting
+the `base_url` parameter, the API key may not be required.

 .. code-block:: bash